 Additions are accumulated through employer and retiree contributions, and returns are provided by invested assets.
-Total additions for 2011 were \$23.5 million compared to \$24.4 million in 2010, a decrease of \$0.9 million or 4%.
-Employer and retiree contributions were \$23.6 million for 2011, representing an increase of \$3.5 million or 17%.
-Advance funding contributions of \$3 million were made by the District for 2011.
-No advance funding contributions were made for 2010.
-Employer contributions to date have met the District's cumulative advanced funding goal of \$50 million by the end of 2011, as provided by the District's funding policy.
-The 2011 net investment loss of \$0.1 million was due to the net unrealized depreciation in the fair value of investments of \$1.5 million, offset by \$1.4 million of interest and dividend income earned on mutual fund investments.
+Total additions for 2012 were \$50.0 million compared to \$23.5 million in 2011, an increase of \$26.5 million or 113%.
+Employer and retiree contributions were \$41.2 million for 2012, representing an increase of \$17.7 million or 75%.
+Advance funding contributions of \$22.4 million were made by the District in 2012, which was greater than the advance funding contributions of \$3 million made in 2011.
+Through December 31, 2012, a total of \$72.4 million has been contributed to the Trust, which exceeds the District's cumulative advance funding goal as provided by the District's funding policy.
+The 2012 net investment income of \$8.7 million was due to the net appreciation in fair value of investments of \$7.2 million dividends earned on mutual fund investments of \$1.6 million.
 Net investment income (loss) is a combination of interest and dividend income, and gains and losses on investments held at year-end.
-The weak investment return for 2011 reflected a -4.18% return on equity investments, offset by 7.68% return on fixed income investments.
-The negative return on equities reflected a broad market correction which largely transpired in the third quarter of 2011 and led to declines across all equity categories.
-The market correction was sparked by concern that the United States economy was slowing and could tip into recession and by an economic crisis in Europe that led Greece to the brink of default on its debt, necessitating economic and/or debt restructurings in Greece, Italy, Portugal, Spain and Ireland.
-The strength in fixed income returns reflected a combination of continuing reassurance from the Federal Reserve that interest rates would remain low for a protracted period, perhaps extending into 2014, along with active intervention in the fixed income markets by the Federal Reserve to force long term rates lower.
+The strong investment return for 2012 reflected a 17.9% return on equity investments, along with an 8.5% return on fixed income investments.
+The large positive return on equities reflected a "risk-on" market environment.
+As economic conditions improved throughout the year and corporate balance sheets continued to strengthen, investors' appetite for riskier assets amplified, thus benefiting the broad market.
+Additionally, concerns regarding the European economic recovery subsided as widespread government stimulus took hold.
+The majority of the robust equity performance largely occurred in the first quarter of 2012 and led to gains across all equity categories.
+The strength in fixed income returns reflected a combination of continuing reassurance from the Federal Reserve that interest rates would remain low for a protracted period, perhaps extending into 2015, along with active intervention in the fixed income markets by the Federal Reserve to force long term rates lower.
 Investment income is shown net of fees charged by the investment advisor and transaction fees charged by the investment custodian.